simov/markdown-viewer/README.md

 - `tiny` - fixed at 576px

 The `auto` option on the `github` and `github-dark` themes has a fixed width with a surrounding border identical to a rendered `README.md` file for a repository hosted on github.com

+## Custom Theme

+1. Go to the Advanced Options and click on Settings
+2. Select `CUSTOM` for Content Theme
+3. Upload your Custom Theme below
+4. Specify the Color Scheme of your theme

+> Your custom theme will be minified automatically on upload and it can be up to 8KB in size.

+> You can add `<link rel="stylesheet" type="text/css" href="file:///home/me/custom-theme.css">` to your markdown document to speed up development while working on your theme.

 ---